hschn58/Stock_Automation/Client_Summary_Acquisition/README.md

 This project generates a **performance summary table** for customer groups over the last several years.
 It was designed for internal use with this company’s account data format.
-**Note:** This is not intended as a general-purpose financial tool — it relies on specific column names and structure in the source data.
+**Note:** This is not intended as a general-purpose financial tool — it relies on specific column names and structure in the source data for an individual company

 ---